Synecdoche1/Void-NX/README.md

 ## Why "Vöid"?

 Atmosphere is named from the layer of gasses around the world, and Kosmos is named after, well, the Cosmos.
-Both astroligical in nature, Vöid is named from the emptiness of space, and to "fill the void" of Kosmos.
+Both astrological in nature, Vöid is named from the emptiness of space, and to "fill the void" of Kosmos.

 ## Where do I find Sigpatches?